-Power of Attorney can be called on to grant someone else the ability to take charge of your legal, medical, or financial decisions and act on your behalf.
-In this guide, we’ll review the types of POA, how it can be granted, and more.
+Power of Attorney can be called on to grant someone else the authority to take charge of your legal, medical, or financial decisions and act on your behalf.
+In this guide, we’ll review the types of powers of attorney, how they can be granted, and more.

 Power of Attorney in Georgia

 It’s never too early to start planning for your family’s future.